Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 • Build a strong history of timely repayment: Payment history is a significant factor that banks look at when evaluating your credit-worthiness, which is why it makes up over 35% of your credit score.
 Make your payments on time, and whenever possible, pay off your balance in full to help build strong payment history.

-A Better Alternative to a Contractor Line Of Credit
+A Better Alternative to Traditional Lines of Credit

 Learn More